 In 2015, The Environment Agency published a study into the impacts of microplastics on fish.

 If you wish to report plastic pollution incidents (rather than discarded litter) call the Environment Agency on 0800 807060.
 In particular, please report any fresh nurdle spills or large accumulations of nurdles to allow investigation of sources.

-In 2016, evidence was produced on the prevalence of microplastics in the Solent.
+In 2016, Southampton Solent University published a paper on the prevalence of microplastics in the Solent.

-A Solent Forum student (Megan Tomlinson) produced a useful summary paper on microplastics in the Solent.
+A Solent Forum placement student (Megan Tomlinson) produced a useful summary paper on microplastics in the Solent.

 In 2020, Simon Slattery from the University of Portsmouth won a Prof Mike Clarke bursary award for his disseration - A Critical Investigation into Microplastic Accumulation, Transportation and Physical Processes in the Marine Environment in and around Langstone and Chichester Harbours, Central Southern England.